hasanarmoushnadsoft/Mobile-Interview/README.md

 - Style the image popup as you wish.
 Tapping outside the image should remove the image from view.

 ### BONUS:
-- Add a UIPanGesture to the image within the popup allowing you to drag it around.
+- Add a PanGesture to the image within the popup allowing you to drag it around.

 ## Submitting
-If you have any questions about the tech or design specifications or have submitted your application, please email dondrey@capway.co and cc: careers@capway.co.
+If you have any questions about the tech or design specifications or have submitted your application, please email: rami@nadsoft.net, cc: hasan.armoush@nadsoft.net